 If these characteristics apply, you may not be eligible for a screening mammogram and should discuss your mammogram with your physician as soon as possible.
 Please note, your insurance may provide different coverage for a screening mammogram than a diagnostic mammogram.

-Our equipment, Siemens Novation DR, offers high-resolution digital images, which allows for imaging breasts of varying sizes.
+Our equipment, Siemens Inspiration Pure, offers high-resolution digital images, which allows for imaging breasts of varying sizes.
 The digital acquisition also allows for fewer repeat mammograms and a lower radiation dose to the patient than film mammography.
 With the digital format, we utilize computer assisted detection (CAD), which surveys each mammogram for suspicious lesions, another interpretive component.